akeneo-labs/DataGeneratorBundle/README.md

- --product (-p)                          Number of products to generate --values-number (-a)                    Mean number of values to generate per products --values-number-standard-deviation (-d) Standard deviation for the number of values per product
+ --product (-p)                          Number of products to generate --values-number (-a)                    Mean number of values to generate per products --values-number-standard-deviation (-d) Standard deviation for the number of values per product --mandatory-attributes (-m)             List of mandatory attributes (the identifier is always included) (multiple values allowed)
+ --delimiter (-c)                        Character delimiter used for the CSV file --force-attribute (-f)                  Force the value of an attribute to the provided value.
+Syntax: attribute_code:value (multiple values allowed)
 ```

 Example